 Málaga-Costa del Sol

-Aena airports offer an assistance service for people with reduced mobility to make your stay before and after flying easier.
+Aena airports offer an assistance service for people with reduced mobility (PRM) and the disabled to make your stay before and after flying easier.

 Who the service is for

 Passengers whose mobility is limited due to physical or mental disability (sensorial or mobility, permanent or temporary), old age, or any disability that requires special attention.
 Minors needing the service must be accompanied, as this is not a care and custody service.

 You must request assistance at least 48 hours before the scheduled departure time to guarantee the quality of the service:

 *Airlines can apply transport restrictions on your mobility equipment.
 If you travel with your own wheelchair/electric motorcycle, you should check with your airline.

 At the airport

 It is recommended that you arrive two and a half hours before your flight departs*.
 Report your arrival at your airline's check-in desk or using the standing directory, where we will pick you up.